Skepticism: the mark and even the pose of the educated mind.

 MODERATOR: Renee Hobbs

-Some of the questions we will discuss include:
+Some of the questions we discussed include:

 Credibility & Trust

 What do people love and hate about Wikipedia?

 Why is this belief so persistent: You can’t trust Wikipedia because anybody can edit it?